vivekjoshy/openskill.py/docs/source/api/openskill/models/weng_lin/bradley_terry_full/index.rst

                  *Represented by:* :math:`\sigma = \frac{\mu}{z}`
                  where :math:`z` is an integer that represents the variance of the skill of a player.

+   :param weight: The weight of the player.
+This is used to determine
+                  the contribution of the player to the team's score.

    :param name: Optional name for the player.